richi3f-zz/pokemon-trading-spreadsheet/README.md

 ### Method 1: Beginner

-Find the URL of your sheet and paste it here: `https://pokemon-trading-spreadsheet.tumblr.com/?spreadsheet-id`
+Find the ID of your spreadsheet and paste it at the end of this link: `https://pokemon-trading-spreadsheet.tumblr.com/?spreadsheet-id`

 Example: `https://pokemon-trading-spreadsheet.tumblr.com/?1P9wMb9e0YbhcOua9RQeRCJjllf_L77uV-7i4Q0Yor0o`